Tiramisioux/cinemate/README.md

 Preinstalled image file with Raspbian + cinepi-raw + cinemate2 can be found in the release section of this repository.

-For adding cinemate2 manually to an existing cinepi-raw installation, follow install instructions below.

 ## Basic functions

 - Autostarts cinepi-raw with a simple GUI on the HDMI display.